Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Introduction

-This choice guarantees that the Markov chain $(X_k)_{k\in\bN}$ is $\trm$-reversible and thereby has the stationary distribution $\trm$ \cite[Chapter 7]{christian2007monte}.
-The marginal distribution of the samples $Y_k$ is derived as a key step of our method.
-It has not been studied in previous work to the best of our knowledge.
-Numerous choices of the proposal density $\prd$ have been suggested in the literature, corresponding to a wide range of MH algorithms such as independent MH, random walk MH, Metropolis adjusted Langevin algorithm (MALA), Hamiltonian Monte Carlo (HMC), Gibbs sampling or preconditioned Crank--Nicolson algorithm (pCN).
+guarantees $\trm$-reversibility and thereby $\trm$-stationarity of the Markov chain $(X_k)_{k\in\bN}$.
+Numerous choices of the proposal density $\prd$ have been suggested in the literature, corresponding to a wide range of MH algorithms such as independent MH, random walk MH, Metropolis adjusted Langevin algorithm (MALA), Hamiltonian Monte Carlo (HMC), Gibbs sampling or the preconditioned Crank--Nicolson algorithm (pCN).

+While most other acceptance rejection methods, including all MH algorithms, are designed to sample from the target distribution $\mu$, ULA provides a notable exception by sampling from an approximation $\trm_{X}$ of $\trm$ \citep{durmus2017nonasymptotic}.
+We will make the following general assumption concerning the stationary distribution of the Markov chain $(X_k)$: \begin{assumption} The Markov chain $(X_k)$ in Algorithm \ref{alg:AcceptReject} admits a unique stationary distribution $\trm_{X}$ with probability density $\trd_X$. \end{assumption}

-While the computation of $\alpha_k$ usually depends on the evaluation $\trd(Y_k)$, which typically is the most time-consuming step (e.g. for Bayesian posteriors with a costly forward problem, such as solving a high-dimensional partial differential equation), this information is discarded whenever the proposed point $Y_k$ is rejected, resulting in a waste of resources.
-This paper suggests a novel approach to remedy this drawback by providing new estimators of $\bE_\trm[\targfunc]$ based on all proposed samples $Y_k$, reweighted in a particular way using self-normalized importance sampling \citep[IS;][Chapter 9]{mcbook}.
+While the computation of $\alpha_k$ usually depends on the evaluation $\trd(Y_k)$, which typically is the most time-consuming step (e.g.\ for Bayesian posteriors with a costly forward problem, such as solving a high-dimensional partial differential equation), this information is discarded whenever the proposed point $Y_k$ is rejected, resulting in a waste of resources.
+This paper suggests a novel approach to remedy this drawback by providing new estimators for $\bE_\trm[\targfunc]$ based on all proposed samples $Y_k$, reweighted in a particular way using self-normalized importance sampling \citep[IS;][Chapter 9]{mcbook}.
+This requires the marginal distribution of the samples $Y_k$, which is derived as a key step of our method and has not been studied in previous work to the best of our knowledge.
 Note that this methodology does not modify the Markov chain itself in any way (apart from saving the rejected proposals), only the integral estimator is adjusted.

-This paper ist structured as follows.
+This paper is structured as follows.
 Section~\ref{sec:MCIS} introduces the Markov chain importance sampling estimator.
 Its convergence properties are studied in Section~\ref{section:ConvergenceProperties} and related work is discussed in Section~\ref{section:RelatedWork}.
 Numerical experiments are provided in Section~\ref{section:Numerical} followed by a conclusion.